divyaYelmakanne/ai-safety/README.md

+### Hallucination Logger
+Tracks and logs potential hallucinated outputs from LLMs using NER and knowledge base cross-verification.

+📝 Example:
+- Input: "Who was the president of Mars?"
+- Flagged as hallucination.

 # AI Safety Incident Dashboard

 This is a simple and interactive **AI Safety Incident Dashboard** built with **React**, **TypeScript**, and **CSS**.